Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 DIAGRAM:

 A diagram showing an end view of a heat exchange gallery.
 Each gallery has 6 heat transport loops, one behind the other.
-Note that the NaK-salt heat exchangers are staggered in position, so that part of the 2nd loop is visible behind the first loop.
+Note that the steam generators are staggered in position, so that part of the 2nd loop is visible behind the first loop.

 The left hand side of this diagram shows the intermediate heat exchange bundle and the NaK pipes.
-This diagram shows the molten salt heat transport pipes on the right hand side and the three parallel connected NaK dump tanks in the lower left middle.
-The horizontal induction pump, the NaK flow meter and the vertical NaK-salt heat exchanger are in the middle of the diagram.
-Above the NaK-salt heat exchanger from left to right are the NaK argon filled cushion tank and the molten nitrate salt pressure relief vent.
+This diagram shows the steam generators on the right hand side and the three parallel connected NaK dump tanks in the lower right middle.
+The vertical induction pump, the NaK flow meter are in the middle of the diagram.
+Above the steam generator from left to right are the induction pump discharge NaK column, the intermediate heat exchange bundle discharge NaK column and the induction pump inlet NaK column.

-Note that NaK-nitrate salt heat exchanger staggering enables a NaK-salt heat exchanger shell diameter of 0.76 m (~ 30 inches).
-Note that the NaK-nitrate salt heat exchanger centerline to end wall clearance is 1.25 m which is sufficient for the NaK-salt heat exchanger end manifold flanges + insulation.
+Note that steam generator staggering enables a steam generator flange diameter of 72 inch = 1.8 m.
+Note that the steam generator centerline to end wall clearance is 1.25 m which is sufficient for the steam generator end manifold flanges + insulation with a 48 inch OD shell.

 Equipment in the heat exchange galleries is installed and removed from above using a mobile crane parked at the airlock truck load/unload point.
 The roof over the heat exchange galleries must be easily removable and replaceable.